-My kids and I found a beautiful path in the forest the other day, and I kept stopping in my tracks because the patterns of shadows and light spots were so amazing.
+My kids and I found a beautiful dappled path in the forest the other day, and I kept stopping in my tracks because the patterns of shadow and light were so interesting.
 My kids of course wanted to keep going, as kids tend to do, so I took a few photos to revisit later.
-I know it’s not a new concept: the meaning and symbolism of shadows and sun, darkness and light, but I am fascinated by all the unique nuances in between those opposites….so like ourselves.
+I know it’s not a new concept: the meaning and symbolism of shadow and sun, darkness and light, but I am repeatedly fascinated by the nuances within those opposites….so much like ourselves.

 “The light of grace is always shining, it’s always pouring down, though it’s refracted and scattered and easy to miss, and so one way to pray is to look back on the moments of our day and recall when we saw the light breaking through, and when we didn’t, when we felt it being blocked or opposed.
 This is the practice of joy: remembering.”